Pandora: Documentation en: Data Presentation/Visual Maps

 1.2 Creation and access to visual consoles

-To work with a visual map go to Topology Maps > Visual console.
-A list appears with all the maps created, to create a new one click on the "Create" button.
-On the list we can edit a map, delete it or "clone" an existing one to modify it.
+To work with a visual map, go to Topology Maps > Visual console.
+A list appears with all created maps.
+To create a new one, click on "Create".
+On the list you can edit a map, delete it or "clone" an existing one to modify it.

-Maps whose name begin with the characters "_", "," , "[" o "(" will be displayed in the left menu in the Visual Console submenu.
-This allows you to create a kind of quick view from the menu, keep this in mind when naming your visual console.
+Maps whose names begin with the characters "_", "," , "[" o "(" will be displayed in the left menu in the Visual Console submenu.
+This allows you to create a kind of quick view from the menu.
+Keep it in mind when naming your visual console.

-For large environments where we have multiple visual consoles, a filter option has been created by searching for free text, by group and with recursion of secondary groups and subgroups.
+For large environments where there are multiple visual consoles, a filter option has been created by searching for free text, by group and with recursion of secondary groups and subgroups.

 1.2.1 Creating a visual console

-The editor's organization is composed of several tabs: The "Main data" tab, which contains the general data of the visual console, the visualization tab, several wizards, a full screen view access, a link to share the visual console with a third party through a URL, a list of elements contained in the visual console and of course, the visual editor with which we will work to build and edit the console:
+The editor's organization is made up by several tabs: The "Main data" tab, which contains visual console general data, the display tab, several wizards, a full screen view access, a link to share the visual console with a third party through a URL, a list of elements contained in the visual console and of course, the visual editor with which to build and edit the console:

 1.2.2 Creation - General data

 Here you can edit and create the basic data of the visual console.
-It'll be the only visible one to a new map until it's saved.
+It will be the only visible one to a new map until it is saved.
 The basic values it contains are: visual console name, ACL management group, and background image, which can be resized regardless of the size of the image.
-The background color is important because if the screen where the visual console is displayed is larger than the background image, it will fill in the rest with the background color selected here.
+The background color is important, because if the screen where the visual console is displayed is larger than the background image, it will fill in the rest with the background color selected here.

-The background images are located in the Pandora's console directory, inside the directory:
+The background images are located in the Pandora FMS console directory, inside the directory:

-You can upload your own images through the file manager that Pandora has integrated (Admin tools -> File manager).
+You can upload your own images through the file manager that Pandora FMS has integrated (Admin tools > File manager).

 Visual Console Access Permissions

-The ACLs in the Visual Consoles imply that anyone who has reading permission to a visual console, because they have access to the group with the Visual Console (VR) flag, will see all the contents of the VC, even if there are elements of another group in it.
+Visual Console ACLs imply that anyone who has visual console reading permission, because they have access to the group with the Visual Console (VR) flag, will see all the contents of the VC, even if there are elements of another group in it.

 1.2.3 Creation - Wizard

 The wizard allows you to add elements to the VC quickly and conveniently.
-You can create elements of various types, and we recommend that before creating many elements you use it with only a couple of them, so that you don't have any problems later when deleting the elements (although if you make a mistake it might be faster to delete the entire VC).
+You can create different types of elements, and it is recommended that before creating many elements you use it with only a couple of them, so that you do not have any troubles later on when deleting the elements (although if you make a mistake it might be faster to delete the entire VC).

-The most relevant element is the one that allows you to create one element per agent, or on the contrary, to create one element per module.
-In this way you can add dozens of elements that represent a complete agent, or an element of an agent, or show all the modules of different agents, creating many elements at once, which can be identified by the agent name, the module name or both.
-The interface is not complex to use and the easiest thing to do is to try with some elements and see how it works.
+The most relevant element is the one that allows to create one element per agent, or on the contrary, to create one element per module.
+That way you can add dozens of elements that represent a complete agent, or an element of an agent, or show all the modules of different agents, creating many elements at once, which can be identified by the agent name, the module name or both.
+The interface is not difficult to use and the easiest thing to do is try some elements and see how it works.

 1.2.4 Creation - Service Wizard

 This tab provides a form in rows of the items contained in the visual console you are editing.
-It's a quick way to edit the various items, and it's a useful tool for users who need to tune into certain item values.
+It is a quick way to edit the different items, besides being an useful tool for users who need to tune in certain item values.

-This section contains most of the functionality of the Visual Console editor, and this is where the elements that make up a VC can be added and modified (except for the background image, which we saw previously).
+This section contains most of the feature of the visual console editor, and this is where the elements that make up a VC can be added and modified (except for the background image, seen previously).

-At the top left, there are the different elements that we can include in a VC (from left to right):
+At the top left, there are the different elements that can be included in a VC (from left to right):